 Joyce Manor was not Barry’s first gig — far from it.
 Having played in a few bands before, Self-Titled was the product of Barry sorting through batches of his songs, pushing aside trite ones, and refining those few with potential.
-Beach Community, a one minute and forty second flash of severe loneliness (“What can you do when you’re not getting sober?/It’s hard to admit but you’re always feeling alone”), is one of the band’s biggest fan favorites, and was released when Barry was 24 years old, but written when he was just 18.
+Beach Community, a one minute and 40 second flash of severe loneliness (“What can you do when you’re not getting sober? / It’s hard to admit but you’re always feeling alone”), is one of the band’s biggest fan-favorites, and was released when Barry was 24 years old, but written when he was just 18.

 “That ended up being what people think of when they think of Joyce Manor,” says Barry, “an emo revival band.”

 OF ALL THINGS I WILL SOON GROW TIRED (2012)